Liquid TAS markets for Metals contracts

 June, September

-TAS transactions are permitted in the first, second, third, and fourth active contract months.
+TAS transactions are permitted in the first, second, third, fourth, and fifth active contract months.

 The active contract months are March, May, July, September, and December.

-For Copper futures, TAS is also eligible in the spot month, known as TAS zero or TAS flat.
+For Copper futures, TAS is also eligible in the spot month, known as TAS zero or TAS flat (Code: HG0).
 Spot month TAS trades are only permitted at the settlement price.

 March